Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Plot of highest AQI pollutant per day from 1980 to 2018. </p>

-The plot above shows which pollutant is the primary contributor to poor air quality per day (which of the 5 has the highest AQI), from 1980 to 2018.
+The plot above shows which pollutant is the primary contributor to poor air quality per day (which of the five has the highest AQI), from 1980 to 2018.

-Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point it was reduced while ozone (more commonly known as smog) surged.
+Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point it was dramatically reduced.
+In its place ozone (more commonly known as smog) has surged.
 Today ozone is the largest contributor to poor air quality in the valley.
 PM2.5 has also had a concerning rise since 2000.

-Some thoughts we might be sharing:
+Having identified these two pollutants, I had some questions:
  - What causes ozone and PM2.5 pollution?
  - How harmful are they?
  - Why are they increasing?